-- It helps to improve vigor because of its aphrodisiac nature.
+- Improves vigor because of its aphrodisiac nature.

-- It improves digestion and helps to relieve abdominal colic pain.
+- Improves digestion and helps to relieve abdominal colic pain.

 - It is anti-inflammatory in nature it helps to reduce swelling and edema.

-- It is also useful in diseases associated with respiratory tract and asthma.
+- Useful in diseases associated with respiratory tract and asthma.

-- It is useful in early stages of liver disorders.it is also used to cure anemia and Elephantiasis.
+- It is also used to cure anemia and Elephantiasis.

 - It breakdowns hardened stool into small pieces and helps to relieve constipation.